jboss-developer/jboss-eap-quickstarts/helloworld-ssb/README.md

 The application this project produces is designed to be run on a JBoss AS 7.1.0 or EAP 6.

-NOTE: The artifacts will come from the JBoss Community Maven repository, a superset of the Maven central repository.

 With the prerequisites out of the way, you're ready to build and deploy.

 Deploying the application